 About Jennifer Mattern

 In 2004, I moved from nonprofit PR to specializing in online PR and social media for creative professionals and small, mostly online, businesses.

 To date, I’ve worked with everyone from musicians and authors to professional athletes and online entrepreneurs.
 I’ve also worked in web development and digital publishing for around 16 years, and that’s where much of my focus falls today.

-Whether I’m working as a writer, publisher, or consultant (assisting clients largely with content strategy and thought leadership publication), my emphasis is on truth, integrity, and cutting through bullshit.
+Whether I’m working as a writer, publisher, or consultant, my emphasis is on truth, integrity, and cutting through bullshit.